East Thrace: Definition

 East Thrace sometimes refers to the eastern part of the historical region of Thrace.
 It is also used for the part of Thrace that is inside Turkey.
 The area includes all the territories of the Turkish provinces of Edirne, Tekirdağ and Kırklareli, as well as those territories on the European continent of the provinces of Çanakkale and Istanbul.
 The land borders of East Thrace were defined by the Treaty of Constantinople (1913) and the Bulgarian-Ottoman convention (1915) and were reaffirmed by the Treaty of Lausanne.

 Geography

-East Thrace has an area of 23,757 km^{2} (9,172 sq mi), 3.1% of Turkey's internal area; the population density is around 515/km^{2}, compared to about 98/km^{2} for Asiatic Turkey.
-The two continents are separated by the Dardanelles, the Bosphorus (collectively known as the Turkish straits) and the Sea of Marmara, a route of about 361 km.
+Turkish Thrace or also known as European Turkey accounts for 3% of Turkey's land area (an area of 23,764 km^{2}) and 12% of the population.
+Asiatic Turkey, called Anatolia or Asia Minor, has an area of 755,688 km^{2} (97% of the country).
+The two are separated by the Dardanelles, Sea of Marmara and Straits of the Bosphorus, a route of about 361 km.
 The southernmost part of eastern Thrace is called the Gallipoli peninsula.
 East Thrace is bordered on the west by Greece and on the north by Bulgaria, with the Aegean Sea to the southwest and the Black Sea to the northeast.

 River Maritsa (Meriç), which forms the land border between Greece and Turkey, also forms the natural border between Western Thrace and East Thrace.